core-wg/transport-indication/draft-ietf-core-transport-indication.md

-\[ While using an EDHOC EAD is suitable for connection setup, such a mechanism may also be useful at a later time, eg. to re-check a server's address after a name change;
+\[ While using an EDHOC EAD is suitable for connection setup, such a mechanism may also be useful at a later time, e.g. to re-check a server's address after a name change;
    establishing an equivalent CoAP option is being considered, also oin light of the discussion around https://github.com/core-wg/corrclar/pull/40 and https://github.com/core-wg/groupcomm-proxy/issues/3.
    \]